How to Make Your Crowdfunding Ask

 With preparation and clarity, you can ensure your campaign page and your communications are ready to go.
 This should give you the words you need to make the ask.
 However, you need to ask people in-person, too, and to do that well, you have to be optimistic.

 Just like anything, approaching the ask with positivity and enthusiasm is best.
 Have an upbeat attitude!
-People want to give to a cause that makes them feel good, so don’t begin the conversation by sharing the challenge, but rather the opportunity.
+People want to give to a cause that makes them feel good, so don’t begin the conversation by sharing the challenge but rather the opportunity.
 Start with a warm greeting and be thoughtful of their time.
 Consider scheduling a meeting with your larger donors.
-If you ask people at an event or if the donor is unknown to you, make sure they have time to talk before you begin sharing your campaign.
+If you ask people at an event or if the donor is unknown to you, ensure they have time to talk before you begin sharing your campaign.
 Making people feel safe and welcome is critical.

 It’s okay if the first time you ask for a contribution is slightly uncomfortable.
-Just like riding a bike, it might be challenging at first, but once you ask a few people things will flow smoothly.
+Just like riding a bike, it might be challenging at first, but once you ask a few people, things will flow smoothly.

 Start with people you know and love.
 Not only will it be easier to ask your friends and family, but it will help you practice for when you want to ask those who you aren’t as personally familiar with.